evierosejo/Metis-Classification-Project/README.md

 # Classifying Energy Star Buildings in NYC

 ### Question
-With the newly ubiquiotous consumer attention to environmental impacts, Realtor.com is looking to add a new filter into their property listing search engine to address sustainability when searching for a new home.
+With the newly ubiquiotous public attention to the environmental impacts of our consumption-based economy, Realtor.com is looking to add a new filter into their property listing search engine to address sustainability when searching for a new home.
 Receiving an ENERGY STAR Certification indicates a building performs better in energy and water consumption than at least 75% of similar buildings nationwide.
 Enabling users to filter by buildings that are likely elegible to be ENERGY STAR certified will allow eco-conscious individuals to apply their values to the real estate search process, a feature not offered by competitors.

 In this project, I will develop a classification model to infer whether a building is elegible to be ENERGY STAR certified based on the most current NYC Department of Buildings data.